4 min read

 Pacing is everything.
 It's not just about going slow, it's knowing when to go slower.
 Adjust your output before your body forces you to.

 Respect the illusion of ease.
-Stay steady.
-Play the long game.
+Stay steady and play the long game.

-Master the rhythm.
-Pacing is fluid, not fixed.
+Master the rhythm, pacing is fluid, not fixed.
 You'll adjust mid-trail, sometimes mid-step.
 Some days 70% output is too much.
-Other days you can stretch a little more.
+Other days you can stretch a little further.
 But never push past your sustainable zone.

 When the Flare Hits